Bulk CBD Distillate

-The process used to make CBD distillate differs in some ways from other CBD extraction methods.
-It involves a multi-step process that takes the mass of the cannabis plant and distills it into a very pure final product consisting of CBD and other cannabinoids.
+The process used to make our distillates differ in some ways from other CBD extraction methods.
+It involves a multi-step process that takes the biomass of the premium hemp plant and distills it into a very pure final product consisting of CBD and other cannabinoids.

 Step #1: Crude Extraction

-The first step in making CBD distillate is called “crude extraction”.
+The first step in making distillate is called “crude extraction”.
 Crude extraction entails taking the mass of the cannabis plant and extracting a crude oil from it.
 This crude oil not only contains all the cannabinoids and terpenes of the cannabis plant but also contains lipids, fats, and various other compounds.
-These lipids, fats, and other compounds will need to be extracted in further steps in order to create CBD distillate.
+These lipids, fats, and other compounds will need to be extracted in further steps in order to create the final product.

 Step #2: Winterization

 “Winterization” is the second step in the creation of thee distillate.
 In winterization, the crude oil taken during crude extraction is mixed with ethanol, which is a fancy word for alcohol.
 This mixture is then placed in a container and refrigerated for 1 to 2 days.
 In refrigeration, the lipids, fats, and other compounds will form together and sink to the bottom of the mixture.

 These impurities are then removed from the mixture, and the remaining ethanol is filtered out.
 The ethanol is typically removed using a rotary evaporator.

 The third step in creating CBD distillate is known as “decarboxylation”.
 Decarboxylation is a process that involves heating the cannabinoids in order to activate them.
 Without the application of heat, the cannabinoids are inactive.
 This is the same reason that ingesting raw marijuana will not get you high, but cooking it and then eating it will.